Automated UI Testing Tools and Techniques

 By Shreya Bose, Community Contributor - February 22, 2023

-Before starting with this article, have a look at UI Testing: Part I, which discusses the basics of UI Testing, it’s types, and test scenarios.
+Before starting with this follow-up article, look at the Detailed UI Testing Guide, which discusses the basics of UI Testing, the scope of UI testing, manual & automated UI testing approaches, and how one can create practical UI test scenarios.

-Part II discusses the challenges of UI testing, as well as tools and techniques that are used to accomplish effective user interface verification.
+This follow-up guide delves into the challenges of UI testing and tools & techniques that can be used to accomplish adequate user interface verification.

 Challenges of UI Testing

 1. Choosing the Right tools for UI testing